designforcontext/aac_review_tool/data/cookbook/How-do-I-add-a-link-to-a-website.md

+---
+title: How do I model a link and its label text to an external website?
+priority: 2
+category: modeling
+---

 ### Problem Statement:

 Within the AAC data there are links to existing websites, such as the institution's collections site, wikipedia article about the party, or other human-readable resources that exist at URLs.

-What is the RDF pattern that indicates this website?

-Is there a way to include not only a link to the website, but metadata about that link, such as a title?
+What is the RDF pattern that indicates a link to the website as well as metadata about that link, such as a title?

 ### Best Practice: